College Testing Office

 All students who have

-- Deep developmental need in mathematics (score of 49 or below on the math index) must complete CSI's free July Math Immersion or Math Start program prior to enrolling at the College
+- Deep developmental need in mathematics (score of 49 or below on the math index) must complete CSI's free Math Immersion (in the summer or January) or the summer Math Start program prior to enrolling at the College.
+If they do not complete it, or choose not to enroll in immersion, they must enroll in Math Start (fall or spring semester) and cannot enroll at the College.

 - Deep developmental need in English (score of 47 or below on the English index) and mathematics (score of 49 or below on the math index) must enroll in and complete at least one semester of the CUNY Start** program and achieve proficiency in either English or math in order to enroll at the College.